A guide to preparing for a mammogram

 - previous screenings or biopsies

-- presence of breast implants
+- the presence of any breast implants

-- previous breast reduction, or other surgeries on the breast
+- previous breast reduction or other surgeries on the breast

 - any prior false positives

 - skin allergies, especially to latex

 - concerns about pain or anxiety during the procedure

 - whether previous mammograms have been painful

 Some clinics offer in-house results, but most women will need to follow up with their doctor.
 The doctor will provide the results of the mammogram, as well as information about any next steps.